 Flaherty stiffened once again.
 “They are a creepy sort.”
 Tanya looked around her, wondering about the whereabouts of her fiancé.
-“Don’t believe anything you see, or hear.”
+“Don’t believe anything you see or hear.”

 Flaherty even laughed aloud, trying to signal Fletcher.
-“In the business we ARE in, that is a given.”
+“In the business, we ARE in, that is a given.”

 The man then breathed, his paleness remained.
 “You have been warned here,” the man replied.
 On the double, Fletcher rose from the bed and faced Flaherty.
 “Tanya, who are you talking to?”
-She always does that with stranger, he continually thought.
+She always does that with strangers, he continually thought.
 She’ll get herself killed someday.

 In a flash, Fletcher came forward, staring outside at the wet ground and receding mist.
 “He was just there!”

 What’s the problem now?!
 “Who!”
 Fletcher ran around outside, mud gathering on his running shoes.
 “Who!”
 I don’t see, he thought further.